flugel-it/sikv3-aws-ec2-cmdb/README.md

 ## Usage

 ### Required parameters
-The *Subnet ID* is the only parameter required to run this automation.
+The *Subnet ID* and the *VPC ID* are the only parameters required to run this automation.
-It can be obtained from the AWS Web Console -> VPC -> Subnets
+They can be obtained from the AWS Web Console -> VPC -> Subnets

 Once gotten is recommened to set it up using the following command `export TF_VAR_subnet_id=<your-subnet-id>`